The Real Cost of Technical Debt (And How to Fix It)

 The most insidious cost is opportunity cost: features you never ship because your team is buried in maintenance.

-A fintech client's product roadmap looked ambitious on paper: AI-powered analytics, mobile app, integrations with 10 new payment providers.
-In reality, they shipped one major feature in six months.
+I have seen fintech roadmaps that look ambitious on paper: AI-powered analytics, mobile app, integrations with 10 new payment providers.
+In reality, the team ships one major feature in six months.

 Why?
 Their engineering team spent 70% of their time on: